The (Only) 3 Reasons You Should Have an Irrevocable Trust

 Despite what you may have heard, you probably do not need (or want) an irrevocable trust.
 When you create an irrevocable trust you are creating a document you cannot change easily, and the property you transfer to the trust is no longer in your control.

 So why would anyone part with power over his or her own assets and rely on someone else to manage their money?
 The only three times you might want to consider creating an irrevocable trust is when you want to (1) minimize estate taxes, (2) become eligible for government programs, or (3) protect your assets from your creditors.
-If none of these applies, you should not have one.
+If none of these situations applies, you should not have an irrevocable trust.

 Whether they are revocable or irrevocable, all trusts have three parties:

-- The Creator, who creates the trust document and transfers property or assets to the trust,
+- The creator or grantor: The person who creates the trust document and transfers property or assets to the trust.

-- The Trustee, who follows the trust’s instructions, invests trust funds, uses trust property for the beneficiary’s needs, and pays the trust’s administrative expenses, and
+- The trustee: The party who follows the trust’s instructions, invests trust funds, uses trust property for the beneficiary’s needs, and pays the trust’s administrative expenses.

-- The Beneficiary, who sits back and enjoys the benefits from the trust’s assets and/or income.
+- The beneficiary: The person who sits back and enjoys the benefits from the trust’s assets and/or income.

-You can act as all three parties, in which case you have a true revocable trust, which you can change and revoke at any time.
-With revocable trusts, however, you only receive limited creditor protection, minimal estate tax savings, and do not qualify to receive any government program benefits.
+It’s possible for one person to act as all three parties, in which case you have a true revocable trust, which you can change and revoke at any time.
+While they offer more freedom, revocable trusts only offer limited creditor protection, minimal estate tax savings, and you may not qualify to receive any government program benefits, because the assets held within a revocable trust are counted against resource limits for Medicaid and other programs.

-1. Minimizing Estate Taxes: People who are willing to gift money every year can use these funds to purchase life insurance in an “irrevocable life insurance trust” that may avoid paying estate taxes when they die.
-Another is a “grantor retained annuity trust” that gives the Creator a set income stream for several years and may allow some of the principal to go to family members estate tax free.
-They may also create a “charitable remainder unitrust” that pays income to family now and leaves the remaining trust funds to a charity at their death.
-Only in rare instances may the Trustee and the Beneficiary be the same person in estate tax savings trusts, and you must at a minimum have a disinterested party serving as a Co-Trustee who has the power to overrule your directions.
+1. Minimizing the Burden of Estate Taxes: Wealthy people who are willing to gift money every year can use these funds to purchase life insurance in an “irrevocable life insurance trust” that may help them avoid paying estate taxes when they die.
+Another is a “grantor retained annuity trust,” which gives the creator a set income stream for several years and may allow some of the principal to go to family members estate tax free.
+They may also create a “charitable remainder unitrust,” which pays income to family now and leaves the remaining trust funds to a charity at their death.
+Only in rare instances may the trustee and the beneficiary be the same person in estate tax savings trusts, and you must at a minimum have a disinterested party serving as a co-trustee who has the power to overrule your directions.

-2. Becoming Eligible for Government Programs: Disabled beneficiaries on Medicaid and Supplemental Security Income have stringent income and asset limitations — if they own or receive too much money they can lose these government benefits.
+2. Helping Those with Disabilities Qualify for Government Benefits: Disabled beneficiaries on Medicaid and Supplemental Security Income have stringent income and asset limitations — if they own or receive too much money they can lose these government benefits.
 Irrevocable trusts can shelter income and assets, so these limits are not exceeded.
-The Trustee of these “Medicaid trusts” can never be the Creator.
-Just like estate tax savings trusts, the Beneficiary has been divested of substantial control over the trust, so the government benefits continue to be provided, because the trust funds are not included as the Beneficiary’s own assets and income.
+The trustee of these “Medicaid trusts” can never be the creator.
+Just like estate tax savings trusts, the beneficiary has been divested of substantial control over the trust, so the government benefits continue to be provided, because the trust funds are not included as the beneficiary’s own assets and income.

-3. Protecting Your Assets.
-Protecting your assets from your creditors usually requires a trust to be irrevocable, and the Trustee and Beneficiary must be unrelated parties (or, at most, the same party with limited power over trust funds).
+3. Protecting Your Assets from Lawsuits.
+Protecting your assets from your creditors usually requires a trust to be irrevocable, and the trustee and beneficiary must be unrelated parties (or, at most, the same party with limited power over trust funds).
 These are commonly referred to as “asset protection trusts” and are usually only created in states that have favorable trust laws, such as Delaware, Nevada and North Dakota.
 For people who frequently face lawsuits (such as surgeons, architects and real estate developers) these protections are incredibly meaningful.

 If you are not wealthy, there is no good reason to fund an irrevocable trust with life insurance, create charitable remainder trusts, or gift substantial property to avoid estate taxes prior to your death.
-Since there is no federal estate tax below $11.58 million per spouse, few people currently need an irrevocable trust for estate tax savings.
-(Note: State estate tax limits can be much lower than federal.)
-So these actions only make sense if your estate will be sizable.
+Since there is no federal estate tax below $12.06 million per spouse, or $24.12 million per couple, in 2022, few people currently need an irrevocable trust for estate tax savings.
+(Although note that state estate tax limits can be much lower than federal.)
+So, these actions only make sense if your estate will be sizable.

 If you’re thinking about an irrevocable trust to avoid probate and protect your privacy, you could probably be just as well-served with a revocable trust instead.
 Since trusts act as a substitute to wills, all trusts avoid probate unless the will “pours-over” to the trust, since the court needs to know who the ultimate recipient is under the will.
 So almost all revocable trusts avoid probate.
 Ditto regarding privacy: Revocable trusts are just as private as irrevocable trusts.

-Irrevocable trusts often have worse income tax treatment than revocable trusts if income is not distributed to the beneficiaries.
+Finally, irrevocable trusts often have worse income tax treatment than revocable trusts if income is not distributed to the beneficiaries.
 Irrevocable trusts usually have to pay an accountant to file a separate income tax return for the trust.
-Plus, you often need a third party to act as Trustee of an irrevocable trust, so while you would serve as your own Trustee of your revocable trust for free (since the trust’s money is your money anyway) a third party trustee of an irrevocable trust is going to want to be paid.
+Plus, you often need a third party to act as trustee of an irrevocable trust, so while you would serve as your own trustee of your revocable trust for free (since the trust’s money is your money anyway) a third party trustee of an irrevocable trust is going to want to be paid.

 Never forget that you lose control of property transferred to an irrevocable trust.

-Estate tax exemptions have increased, and your estate is no longer estate taxable?
+Estate tax exemptions have increased (or the value of your estate has fallen), and your estate is no longer estate taxable?
 Sorry, you can’t reclaim the asset.

 And worst of all, there are very specific rules you must follow to qualify for the benefits of an irrevocable trust, and if your trust breaches too many of these rules you may end up with an irrevocable trust that locks up your money but does not provide you with any of the advantages of the trust.